Brand Names: Aliqopa

 What other drugs will affect copanlisib (Aliqopa)?

-Other drugs may interact with copanlisib, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Many drugs can affect copanlisib.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.
 Tell your doctor about all your current medicines and any medicine you start or stop using.

 Where can I get more information (Aliqopa)?